evereverland/2022/journal/2022-10-08-hello-originstory.md

 _Yup, there are human beings here!_

 * Privacy considerations are noted
-* Multiple way to contact provided
+* Multiple ways to contact provided
-* DIY is OK
+* DIY is OK and help is available
 * Support is apparent

 ## Call to action